 “I love my starling account, even use it at home now.
 No trouble over 7 countries in Asia last year and will be using it again this year in Asia.” – Jessica.

 Saving Money with Starling Bank

-Now it is time to give the high street banks their due, although Barclays are the only one I can speak for personally on this front.
+Now it is time to give the high street banks their due, although Barclays is the only one I can speak for personally on this front.
 It is now easier than ever to set up a savings account.
-When I opened my first savings account, it was in the same dingy, soul sucking office I had to enter to open my original current account.
+When I opened my first savings account, it was in the same dingy, soul-sucking office I had to enter to open my original current account.
 It took an age and I spent most of that time wondering how long it would take to drown myself in the water cooler.
 These days, you don’t even have to visit the bank.
 You can set up an e-saver account in a matter of minutes through the Barclays app and load money into it as soon as it is open.